Non-reversible stationary states for majority voter and Ising dynamics on trees: Introduction

 \subsection{Related literature}

-While we are not aware of previous results on the existence of non-reversible stationary measures for Ising Glauber-type dynamics, there are several works in the literature that are related to ours.
+While we are not aware of previous results on the existence of non-reversible stationary measures for Ising Glauber dynamics, there are several works in the literature that are related to our work.
 The Glauber dynamics of the Ising model on trees has widely been studied, see for instance~\cite{berger2005glauber,martinelli2007fast,martinelli2004glauber}.
 However, the main focus of these references is on finite (large) trees, where the finite-volume Gibbs measure is the unique stationary one, and the main results are estimates of the mixing or relaxation times of the dynamics.
 The relationship between reversibility, stationarity, and Gibbsianity has been studied in several works, see for example~\cite{kunsch1984non,kunsch1984time,maes1994non}.
+We also refer to~\cite{durrettfinalref} for an analysis of the contact process on the tree.
 As for the voter model (or zero-temperature Ising dynamics) on infinite, undirected regular trees we mention for instance~\cite{howard2000zero,kanoria2011majority,eckner2014fixation}.
 In the latter two works, one estimates the value of the threshold for consensus.
 The \emph{threshold for consensus} is defined to be the minimal bias in the initial i.i.d.\ opinion distribution that induces asymptotic consensus for large times.
 The analogous question on $\mathbb Z^d$ is analysed in~\cite{fontes2002stretched,morris2011zero}.

 The majority voter model in our article is closely related to the \emph{Boolean decision tree} with the \emph{recursive majority-of-three} algorithm implemented at each vertex.
 The difference is that in this model, there is a base layer with initial votes, and the elections are held once and in order.
 In our model there is no base layer, and elections are held at random times.
 The Boolean decision tree is studied in~\cite{jayram2003two} and~\cite{magniez2016improved}, where the authors find bounds on the computational complexity of these functions.
 The computational complexity is large because most of the opinions at the base layer must be revealed in order to determine the final outcome of the vote.
 This is also closely related to the concept of \emph{noise sensitivity}, see for example the book of Garban and Steif~\cite{garban2014noise}.
 Without giving a full, rigorous explanation, the authors of the current article believe that the existence of a non-frozen state for the majority voter model is closely related to the high computational complexity and noise sensitivity of the Boolean decision tree with the recursive majority-of-three algorithm.